rust-lang/rust/src/doc/rustc-dev-guide/src/serialization.md

 # Serialization in Rustc

-Rustc has to [serialize] and deserialize various data during compilation.
+Rust's compiler has to [serialize] and deserialize various data during compilation.
 Specifically:

-- "Crate metadata", mainly query outputs, are serialized in a binary format into `rlib` and `rmeta` files that are output when compiling a library crate, these are then deserialized by crates that depend on that library.
+- Certain crate metadata, consisting mainly of query outputs, are serialized from a binary format into `rlib` and `rmeta` files that are output when compiling a library crate.
+These `rlib` and `rmeta` files are then deserialized by the crates which depend on that library.
 - Certain query outputs are serialized in a binary format to [persist incremental compilation results].
-- [`CrateInfo`] is serialized to json when the `-Z no-link` flag is used, and deserialized from json when the `-Z link-only` flag is used.
+- [`CrateInfo`] is serialized to `JSON` when the `-Z no-link` flag is used, and deserialized from `JSON` when the `-Z link-only` flag is used.

 ## The `Encodable` and `Decodable` traits